hs2323/outsystems-react-select/README.md

 npm run output
 ```

-This will create a set of files that will then need to be coverted to OutSystems components.
+The file outputs will then be added to the React Select component in OutSystems.